-Many animations have properties that you can set or change.
+Many animations have a set of properties that you can set or change.
 For example, if you chose the Change Font Color effect on the Emphasis page, you can specify the font color.
 If you chose Fly In on the Entrance page, you can specify the direction from which the object flies in.